 Where do you buy your plates and bowls?

 Anywhere and everywhere!
-I like unique finds, so my favorite shopping venues are places like vintage/antique stores and flea markets.
+I like unique finds, so my favorite shopping venues are typically vintage/antique stores and flea markets.
 I also heart Anthropologie, Crate&Barrel, Williams-Sonoma, and Sur La Table.

 When did you start blogging?